AryamanSriva/Credit-Card-Fraud-Detection-using-R/README.md

 The dataset can be downloaded using this [link](https://www.kaggle.com/mlg-ulb/creditcardfraud).

 This dataset includes credit card transactions made by European cardholders over two days in September 2013.
 Out of 284,807 transactions, 492 are fraudulent.
-The dataset is highly unbalanced, with fraudulent transactions accounting for 0.172% of the total.
+The dataset is highly unbalanced with fraudulent transactions accounting for 0.172% of the total.
 To maintain confidentiality, Principal Component Analysis (PCA) has been applied.
 Besides 'time' and 'amount', all other features (V1 to V28) are PCA-derived components.
 The 'time' feature indicates the seconds elapsed between the first and subsequent transactions.
 The 'amount' feature represents the transaction amount.
 The 'class' feature is the target variable, where 1 indicates fraud and 0 indicates non-fraud.

 ## Project Pipeline